porames-at/starter-vpv-laravel-composition/README.md

-# VPV Starter Toolkit in Laravel and Vue 3 (Composition API)
+# Vue PDF Viewer Starter Toolkit in Laravel + Vue 3 + Composition API

-Welcome to the Vue PDF Viewer (VPV) starter toolkit!
-This repository provides a comprehensive guide on how to use VPV with Vue 3 in Laravel project via the Composition API.
-This repo showcases how VPV can be integrated and rendered as part of a Laravel and Vue project.
+Welcome to the Vue PDF Viewer starter toolkit!
+This repository provides a comprehensive guide on how to use Vue PDF Viewer with Vue 3 in Laravel project via the Composition API.
+This repo showcases how Vue PDF Viewer can be integrated and rendered as part of a Laravel and Vue project.

 ## Table of Contents